 If you are among that very large population of people thinking about how to not smile for pictures, then you are probably also toying with ideas for effectively DIY teeth whitening in time for the next holiday.
 Before you try the latest, greatest, or allegedly fastest technique, be aware of some of the dangerous side effects of DIY teeth whitening.

 Most off-the-shelf DIY teeth whitening products contain hydrogen peroxide that you either apply directly to your teeth in a paste or swish around in your mouth in a liquid.
 These products do work in most cases, although they become decreasingly effective as your teeth darken with age.
 The danger emerges when you try to get better results than these products can deliver.
 Over-use (more than once daily or multiple, consecutive cycles) can result in tooth sensitivity, inflammation of the tooth roots, and gum and tooth infections.

 Dangerous Side Effect #2: Tooth Softening

-And, speaking of erosion, the same study also found that over-use of tooth-whitening products can also soften certain types of dental restorative materials, including some products used in filling cavities.
+And, speaking of erosion, the same study also found that over-use of teeth whitening products can also soften certain types of dental restorative materials, including some products used in filling cavities.
 As with your enamel, once these materials soften, daily hygienic practices can further wear them away.

-Get Professional Advice on Teeth-Whitening Before Whitening at Home or in a Hurry
+Get Professional Advice On DIY Teeth Whitening Before Whitening At Home Or In A Hurry

 Dr. Crawford’s practice is located in the heart of Kenosha, Wisconsin.
 His patients travel from more than 30 miles away (in some cases) to have Dr. Crawford and his team work on their teeth.
 Learn more about Dr. Crawford by visiting PatCrawfordDDS.com.